KnowEnG/quickstart-demos/pipeline_readmes/README-SC.md

   7) SUCCESS/FAIL: For the given phenotype, whether or not a statistical test could be performed successfully
   8) Comments: NA for SUCCESS in Column 7, but descriptive message for FAIL case

-#### F) clean_genomic_matrix.txt - Mapped Genomic Spreadsheet File
+#### F) clean_features_matrix.txt - Features Spreadsheet File
-- This file contains a modified version of the user’s input genomic matrix where the original gene identifiers provided have been mapped to stable Ensembl gene_ids where possible.
-When using the Knowledge Network guided analysis, rows with original gene names that are unable to be mapped or are not unique are discarded from this clean output.
+- This file contains the user's input feature matrix.
+If the KN was used in the analysis, the original gene identifiers provided are mapped to stable Ensembl gene_ids where possible, and rows with original gene names that are unable to be mapped or are not unique are discarded from this clean output.

-#### G) gene_map.txt - Gene ID Mapping File
+#### G) gene_map.txt - Gene ID Mapping File (if KN guided analysis)
 - The columns of this file are defined as follows:
     1) KN_gene_id: the stable Ensembl gene ID that KnowEnG uses internally
     2) user_gene_id: the corresponding gene/transcript/protein identifier supplied by the user in the original genomic spreadsheet.